Coronavirus and your finances: what help can you get in the second lockdown?

 With millions of people forced to work from home due to coronavirus, you may be able to claim up to £6 a week for the additional expense of heating and electricity as a result.

-The Financial Conduct Authority (FCA) has confirmed firms will offer a three-month payment holiday for those struggling with car finance agreements during the coronavirus crisis.
+The Financial Conduct Authority (FCA) said in April that firms will offer a three-month payment holiday for those struggling with car finance agreements during the coronavirus crisis.

 Firms shouldn’t look to end agreements or repossess the vehicle where a customer experiences temporary financial difficulty and they mustn’t change customer contracts in a way that is ‘unfair’.

 Overdrafts and loans